mpkondrashin/sandboxer/README.md

 ###  Minor Features
 - Auto notification and download when new version is released.
 - Store analysis results for two months (this is configurable option).
+- Show notifications when malicious file is detected

 Sandboxer submissions window: